pansershrek/recurrent-memory-transformer/README.md

 ## Citation
-If you find our work useful, please cite the RMT papers:
+If you find our work useful, please consider citing the RMT papers:
 ```
 @inproceedings{
         bulatov2022recurrent,